IvanStankov12/ivan-de-martino-copy-01/content/pages/index.md

     type: section_content
     title: About
     content: >
-      Video games have been in my life for a long time, that is the reason I want help with my digital marketing skills to grow the video game industry.
+      Video Games have been in my life for a long time, that is the reason I want help with my digital marketing skills to grow the video game industry.
 I know that digital marketing is a fundamental piece.
     actions: